Home

 This new and used car buying guide works for both buying and leasing, but leasing does require you to learn a slightly new language.
 Take a look at my new car leasing guide to learn to talk the talk.

-1. Know Your Credit
+1. The Credit Trap

 If you will be financing your next new or used car, then you'll need to learn how to buy a car on credit.
-Are you "Aces"...Are you sure?
+Is your credit rock solid?
+Are you sure?
 Have you seen your credit lately, if ever?

 It's very important to know what's on your credit report and what your credit score is.
-If the dealer knows more about your credit than you do...You Lose!
+If the car dealer knows more about your credit than you do...You Lose!

 Of course, if you are paying cash for your next vehicle, then this step of the car buying guide can be skipped.